-We oversee and manage third party Contract Development and Manufacturing Organizations, or CDMOs, to support development and manufacture of any future oral KIT inhibitor product candidates for our clinical trials.
+We oversee and manage third party CDMOs, to support the development and manufacture of any oral future KIT inhibitor product candidates for our clinical trials.
 The manufacturing process has readily-sourced available raw materials and straightforward scalability.
-We believe our current manufacturers are able to supply the upcoming clinical trials and additional CDMOs may be on-boarded at later stages of clinical and commercial development.
+We believe our current manufacturers are able to supply the upcoming clinical trials and additional CDMOs may be onboarded at later stages of clinical and commercial development.

-As of December 31, 2022, we had \$288.9 million in cash and cash equivalents.
-We believe that our existing cash and cash equivalents, will be sufficient to fund our operations and capital expenses through at least the next twelve months.
+As of December 31, 2023, we had \$269.1 million in cash and cash equivalents.
+We believe that our existing cash and cash equivalents, will be sufficient to fund our operations and capital expenses through at least 2026.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
 See the subsection titled "Liquidity and Capital Resources."